Lecturer in Cultural and Historical Studies

 Dr Serkan Delice is Lecturer and Research Coordinator in the Cultural and Historical department at London College of Fashion.
 Having gained a BA in Western Languages and Literatures and an MA in Critical and Cultural Studies from Boğaziçi University, Istanbul, he taught as a Teaching Assistant in the Department of Sociology at Istanbul Bilgi University.

 My research is concerned with the connections between fashion and politics.
-I explore these connections through three concurrent research projects: First, I analyse the effects of globalisation and cultural appropriation on contemporary fashion design, fashion media and visual culture.
-The first output of this research was a presentation at the Barbican on the work of Jean Paul Gaultier, which I am currently turning into a journal article.
+I explore these connections through three concurrent research projects: First, I analyse fashion media discourses on the subject of cultural appropriation in their relationship to new forms of racial and emotional capitalism, white supremacy and cultural imperialism.
+The first output of this research was a presentation at the Barbican on the work of Jean Paul Gaultier.

-Third, I examine the relationships between homosexuality, social and sartorial transgression, and the construction of masculinities in early modern Ottoman and contemporary Turkish society.
+Third, I will examine the relationships between masculinity, male homosexuality and social and sartorial transgression in early modern Ottoman and contemporary Turkish society.
 The first output was an extensive collection of essays on queer culture and dissidence in Turkey (in Turkish, co-edited with Dr Cuneyt Cakirlar from Nottingham Trent University).
 The second output was my PhD thesis ‘The Janissaries and Their Bedfellows: Masculinity and Male Homosexuality in Early Modern Ottoman Istanbul, 1500-1826’, which I will publish as a monograph.

 Delice, Serkan (2014) Orientalism, masculinity, and global interests: Jean Paul Gaultier’s Menswear between East and West.
 In: Gaultier and Beyond: Showcasing Research from London College of Fashion, 27 May 2014, Barbican.